JoeBwonKenobi/Apex-K-D-Prediction_Project/README.md

 ![Apex linear Model](https://github.com/JoeBwonKenobi/Apex-K-D-Prediction_Project/assets/117705408/d488882b-04f9-4cdb-9546-297c90376a9c)

 The model's performance on the training data is remarkably accurate, perfectly predicting outcomes.
 For the testing data, the model performs very well too, explaining most of the variability in predictions, with only minor discrepancies between predicted and actual values.
+This model is excellent at predicting the amount of kills in a season of Apex Legends.